Resources>Blog>5 Key Facts About IgG Antibodies

 Fact 1: IgG Is the Most Abundant Antibody in the Human Body

-IgG antibodies are the most prevalent immunoglobulin in human serum, accounting for approximately 75-80% of total circulating antibodies.
-Their high concentration makes them the primary antibody involved in systemic immune responses.
-Unlike IgM, which is the first antibody produced during an infection, IgG is responsible for long-term immunity and secondary immune responses.
+IgG antibodies are the most prevalent antibody isotype in human serum, accounting for approximately 75-80% of total circulating antibodies.
+Their high serum concentration makes them the primary antibody involved in systemic immune responses.
+Unlike IgM antibodies, which is the first antibody produced during an infection, IgG is responsible for long-term immunity and secondary immune responses.

 One of IgG’s defining characteristics is its long half-life, averaging 21 days in the bloodstream.
 This extended presence allows IgG to provide prolonged immunity after infection or vaccination.
 Additionally, IgG is the only antibody type capable of crossing the placenta, providing passive immunity to newborns by protecting them against infections during the first months of life.